chkuendig/scummvm/dists/emscripten/README.md

 **Tasks:** space separated list of tasks to run.
 These can be:
 * `build`: Run all tasks to build the complete app.
 These tasks are:
-  *  `setup`: Download + install EMSDK and emscripten
-  *  `libs`: Download and compile the required 3rd-party libraries required to build certain engines (libmad, a52dec etc)
 * `configure`: Run the configure script with emconfigure with the recommended settings for a simple demo page
 * `make`: Run the make scripts with emmake
 * `dist`: Copy all files into a single build-emscripten folder to bring it all together
 * `clean`: Cleanup build artifacts (keeps libs + emsdk in place)
 * `run`: Start webserver and launch ScummVM in Chrome